 Anti-virus software is one of those issues that divide people, mainly because of the cost.
 Some think free versions are no good, whereas others think that the paid versions are not up to scratch.

-The truth is that both have good and bad versions, but you don’t have to spend a lot of money to get the security you need.
+The truth is that both have good and bad versions, but you don’t have to spend much money to get the security you need.
 Microsoft own version of a virus scanner is one of the best around, and it’s free.

 Despite claims to the contrary, Apple Macs are also susceptible to viruses, although not as many.
 There aren’t too many anti-virus programs around for iOS; however, ClamXav is considered the best.